Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 1: Officers and Executive Board

-Officers of the Association shall be elected by the members and members-at-large and shall consist of a President, Vice President, Secretary and Treasurer.
-The President shall appoint Newsletter Editor(s), Communications Chair, and Membership Chair.
-The Executive Board shall consist of all elected Officers and the immediate Past President.
-The Newsletter Editor(s), Communications Chair and Membership Chair shall serve in an advisory manner to the Executive Board and may attend all meetings of the Board but will not be included in determining a quorum of the Board.
-Only the elected Officers and the immediate Past President will have voting rights in regard to Executive Committee decisions.
+Officers of the Association shall be elected by the Members and shall consist of a President, Vice President, Secretary and Treasurer.
+The President shall appoint the Newsletter Editor(s), Communications Chair, Membership Chair, and Website Administration Chair.
+The President appoints the Executive Director and then petitions the Executive Board vote for approval.
+The Executive Board shall consist of all elected Officers and the Immediate Past President.
+The Newsletter Editor(s), Communications Chair, Membership Chair, Website Administration Chair, and Executive Director shall serve in an advisory manner to the Executive Board and may attend all meetings of the Board but will not be included in determining a quorum of the Board.
+Only the elected Officers and the Immediate Past President will have voting rights in regard to Executive Committee decisions.

 Section 2: Qualifications